 Common Misconceptions

 A teacher might worry that failure will demotivate a Year 4 class during a science experiment on friction.
 To prevent this, the teacher frames the task as a puzzle to solve rather than a test to pass.
-This framing ensures pupils focus on the process of discovery rather than the anxiety of getting the wrong answer.
+This framing ensures learners focus on the process of discovery rather than the anxiety of getting the wrong answer.
 The goal is the cognitive activation that happens during the struggle.

-Pupils work for fifteen minutes using their own logic.
+Learners work for fifteen minutes using their own logic.
 One pair tries subtracting the lowest score from the highest.
 Another pair tries measuring how far each score is from the average.
 The teacher then shows the formula for standard deviation and explains how it calculates the average distance from the mean.
-Pupils look at their own attempts and realise their distance from mean idea was the foundation of this complex formula.
+Learners look at their own attempts and realise their distance from mean idea was the foundation of this complex formula.

 Science: Natural Selection